 Upgrading your traditional bike to an electric bike is a popular search query.
-A quick trip to Google will show that there are countless forums where bike owners ask about upgrading their bike and the best way to add a battery pack to their ride.
+A quick trip to Google will show that there are countless forums where bike owners ask about upgrading their bikes and the best way to add a battery pack to their ride.
 Thankfully, because this modification is a popular one, if you have your heart set on upgrading your ride to an ebike, it can be done from the comfort of your own home.
 Check out these best practices and tips to ensure that you’re safely and accurately upgrading your bike to an electric model.
 And also that it is up to standard in comparison to the top-tier electric bikes on the market.

 Before you go running off to get supplies, you need to know that most ebikes rely on lithium-ion battery cells for power.
 Lithium-ion is a standard power source for most electronics, including your computers, smartphones, and smartwatches, to name a few.
 While they’re incredibly effective at powering devices, they do come with a few drawbacks.

 While there’s a lot to love about these battery cells, you also need to know that they can also be very volatile and unstable.
 This is especially true if you’re not sure of the product quality.
 Poorly made lithium-ion batteries are more likely to malfunction when they overheat — and these batteries get hot quickly when in use, especially for sustained periods.
 Also, be aware of the wattage and the level of power they can generate for your e-bike.

 Depending on how comfortable you are with performing this modification or how handy you are with wiring, there are a few options available to you if you want to upgrade your traditional bike into an electric bike.
 And, after you do, make sure you pick one of the sturdy electric bike helmets to protect your head.